ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 > [!note] **For those who like systems**
 > Your internal model collapses under noise.
 In information-theoretic terms, inconsistent beliefs increase entropy: they destroy structure and erase predictive power.
 > A robust mind is not high-entropy but **low-entropy and adaptive**.
+Low-entropy here means coherent, not rigid.
 It keeps its internal order while staying responsive to the world.
 > The goal is compression, not rigidity: refine your models until they feel inevitable, then keep testing them until they bend without breaking.
 > Being low-entropy is pointless if you are out of sync with reality, and chasing a "theory of everything" seems to be a trap.
 Reality itself is not that simple.
 > Explore widely, integrate tightly, and keep your internal map coherent as the territory shifts.
 That is how your common sense stays both stable and alive.